 The software improves collaboration between inventors and patent lawyers, which can significantly improve the work product in several ways:

-2. Better protection of the invention: Patent lawyers can provide guidance to inventors on the best ways to protect their invention and ensure that the patent application fully covers all aspects of the invention.
+Patent lawyers can provide guidance to inventors on the best ways to protect their inventions and ensure that the patent application fully covers all aspects of the invention.

 Overall, tight collaboration between inventors and patent lawyers can lead to a more efficient, accurate, and comprehensive patent application, and can help to build a stronger patent portfolio.